link-nv/logback-s3-rolling-policy/README.md

 ### logback.xml variables

-Whether you implement one of any available S3 policies, the following extra variables (on top of Logback's) are mandatory:
+Whether you implement one of any available S3 policies, the following extra variables (on top of Logback's) can be used:

+* `s3BucketName` The S3 bucket name to upload your log files to (mandatory).
 * `awsAccessKey` Your AWS access key.
+If not provided it falls back to the AWS SDK default provider chain.
 * `awsSecretKey` Your AWS secret key.
-* `s3BucketName` The S3 bucket name to upload your log files to.

-There are few optional variables:
+If not provided it falls back to the AWS SDK default provider chain.
 * `s3FolderName` The S3 folder name in your S3 bucket to put the log files in.
 This variable supports dates, just put your [pattern](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html) between `%d{}`.
 Example: `%d{yyyy/MM/dd}`.
 * `shutdownHookType` Defines which type of shutdown hook you want to use.
 This variable is mandatory when you use `rolloverOnExit`.
 Defaults to `NONE`.
 Possible values are:
   * `NONE` This will not add a shutdown hook.
 Please note that your most up to date log file won't be uploaded to S3!